Abdel Rahman Shalgham: Role in Libyan civil war

 After the outbreak of the Libyan Civil War in February 2011, Shalgham initially sided with Muammar Gaddafi, with whom he had been friends for many years.
 He continued to side with Gaddafi as late as 22 February.
 On that day, he confirmed that civilians had not been the target of bombing (contrary to initial reports), but demanded that the violence stop.
 "If one Libyan has been killed - not ten or 20 - but one," Shalgram said at a press conference held that day, "this is a crime."

 On 25 February, however, Shalgham denounced Gaddafi in an emotional speech before the United Nations Security Council.
 Most of the UN's Libyan delegation had abandoned Gaddafi four days earlier.
 Shalgham initially "could not believe" Gaddafi was firing on his own people, but could no longer support his government after Gaddafi publicly called for the protests to be put down by force.
 Partly due to his lobbying, the Security Council passed Resolution 1970, which imposed harsh sanctions against Libya and referred the situation to the International Criminal Court.
 Shalgham applauded the resolution, saying it would "help put an end to this fascist regime, which is still in existence in Tripoli."

 On 5 March 2011, Shalgam was appointed emissary to the UN by the National Transitional Council.
-Earlier that day, the Gadhafi-led government had notified the UN of its desire to replace Shalgam as the Libyan representative, appointing Ali Treki as its new envoy in his place.
+Earlier that day, the Gaddafi-led government had notified the UN of its desire to replace Shalgam as the Libyan representative, appointing Ali Treki as its new envoy in his place.